U.S. says 'terminated' top Iran general to thwart attack on Americans

 “Heroes never die.
 It cannot be true.
 Qassem Soleimani will always be alive,” said Mohammad Reza Seraj, a teacher.

-In September, U.S. officials blamed Iran for a missile and drone attack on oil plants of energy giant Saudi Aramco.
-Washington has also blamed Tehran for raids on Gulf shipping.

-Iran has denied responsibility for the strikes and accused Washington of warmongering by reimposing crippling sanctions on Iran’s main export, oil, in order to force Tehran to renegotiate a deal to freeze its nuclear activities.

-Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Idrees Ali, Susan Heavey, Lisa Lambert, Mary Milliken and Arshad Mohammed in Washington, Parisa Hafezi and Michael Georgy in Dubai, Maha El Dahan in Baghdad, Stephen Farrell in Jerusalem, Polina Ivanova in Moscow, Kanishka Singh in Bengaluru; Writing by Samia Nakhoul, Frances Kerry, Daniel Wallis; Editing by William Maclean/Giles Elgood and Grant McCool
+Reporting by Ahmed Rasheed and Ahmed Aboulenein; Additional reporting by Idrees Ali, Susan Heavey, Lisa Lambert, Mary Milliken and Arshad Mohammed in Washington, Parisa Hafezi and Michael Georgy in Dubai, Maha El Dahan in Baghdad, Stephen Farrell in Jerusalem, Polina Ivanova in Moscow, Kanishka Singh in Bengaluru; Writing by Samia Nakhoul, Frances Kerry and Daniel Wallis; Editing by William Maclean, Giles Elgood and Grant McCool